mrerikoify/DiskreMatte/README.md

-DiskreMatteProg
+DiskreMatteProg <br />
-Assigment in discrete mathematics.
+Programs made in the course "discrete mathematics".